lambdaclass/cairo_native/docs/compilation_walkthrough.md

 The compilation process uses these fields through the `ProgramRegistry` to generate the relevant MLIR IR code.

-To do all this we will need a MLIR context and a module created with said context, the module describes a compilation unit, in this case, the Cairo program.
+To do all this we will need a MLIR context and a MLIR module created it.
+The module describes a compilation unit, in this case, the Cairo program.

 ## Initialization